 The Fund uses derivatives, in accordance with its investment objective and strategy, as part of its promotion of ESG characteristics and therefore, on an overall basis, to help to attain the general environmental and social characteristics promoted by the Fund.
-Such usage might include, for example, taking synthetic long positions in bonds issued by issuers with strong ESG ratings and synthetic short positions in bonds with poor ESG ratings.
-Derivatives are not usually utilised with the particular, on only, intention to attain ESG objectives, however, since they are employed as part of the overall investment strategy.
+Such usage might include, for example, taking synthetic long positions in bonds issued by issuers with strong ESG ratings and synthetic short positions in bonds with poor ESG investments in specific assets.